Domain mapping

 , or cms.mydomain.com

-While some users may wish to customize non-production environment URLs as well, doing so is not required; the URLs that our Headless Platform automatically generates for environments can continue to be used.
-Assigning a custom domain to your WordPress backend is also optional but strongly encouraged to gain the most control over your site’s resources.
+While some users may wish to customize those non-production environment domain URLs as well, doing so is less common.
+In all cases the default domain URL that our Headless Platform automatically generates for each environment can continue to be used indefinitely.

 , staging.mydomain.com